tobySolutions/langchain-nextjs-fleek/README.md

 - [Retrieval augmented generation (RAG) with a chain and a vector store](/app/api/chat/retrieval/route.ts)
 - [Retrieval augmented generation (RAG) with an agent and a vector store](/app/api/chat/retrieval_agents/route.ts)

-Most of them use Vercel's [AI SDK](https://github.com/vercel-labs/ai) to stream tokens to the client and display the incoming messages.
+Most of them use [AI SDK](https://github.com/vercel-labs/ai) to stream tokens to the client and display the incoming messages.

 The agents use [LangGraph.js](https://langchain-ai.github.io/langgraphjs/), LangChain's framework for building agentic workflows.
 They use preconfigured helper functions to minimize boilerplate, but you can replace them with custom graphs as desired.